MoufidAl/SQL_DatabaseSchema_Creation/README.md

 # SQL_Database_Creation_and_Analysis
-A sql project consisting of creating a database schema and analyzing data in it.
+A sql project consisting of creating a database schema according to the needs of a hypothetical small business that sells Pizzas!

 ## Task
-Create a database schema and analyze data regarding a small pizza buisness based on the following requirements
+Create a database schema for a small pizza buisness based on the following requirements
 1. The business is only doing take-out and delivery (no dine-ins)
 2. main areas of focus are: Orders, Stock Control, and Staff.